babelsociety/website/content/plan/index.md

 +++
 title = "A Plan"
-description = "Possible plan on how to achieve what described in the Manifest" weight = 1
+description = "Possible plan on how to achieve what described in the Manifesto" weight = 1

 [extra]